Tuesday, December 31, 2019

 Out For Lunch With Clean Pups

 We washed the dogs and then went out to find an outdoor café at which to have lunch, where they could air dry and we could eat.
-We went to [name of cafe] for the first time, as it is very popular.
-We squeezed into a table in [name of street] Street, which I thought was too small for us, but Sam was keen and nobody said they minded when I asked before we sat down.
-The café staff said how pleased they were that they we were there.
-They see the bulldogs walk passed every day.
+We went to a place just around the corner for the first time, as it is very popular, always busy.
+We were going to walk further, but they had a free table, and we thought why not?
+We squeezed into a table in amongst their crush of small tables, which I thought was too small for us, but Sam was keen and nobody said they minded when I asked before we sat down.
+The café staff said how pleased they were that we were there.
+They see us and the bulldogs walk past every day, and this was the first time we stopped to eat.

 “Is this your first time?”